UWCNuclear/UbuntuSetUp/README.md

 **Step 3.**	Install and run Xming: https://sourceforge.net/projects/xming/

- ***Note!*** Xming has to be running in the background before you open a terminal and has to be run every time your computer is rebooted. :-)
+ ***Note!*** Xming must be running in the background before you open a terminal and has to be run every time your computer is rebooted. :-)

 **Step 4.**	Install Ubuntu 22 through the Microsoft Store or https://apps.microsoft.com/store/search/ubuntu (you don't have to sign in unless you are using a VPN)